"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 Now, let’s move on to the next point.

-For example, even when you’re troubled by something,
+For instance, even when troubled by something,

-• ‘Ah, I'm thinking like this right now,’
+- “Ah, I’m thinking like this right now”

-• ‘Is this assumption truly correct?’
+- ‘Is this assumption truly correct?’

 By taking this step back to observe things from a bird’s-eye view, you can gain control over your emotions and maintain a calm perspective on matters.